 - Performance issues.

 - Ill health/sickness absence.

-- Outsourcing/projects involving TUPE.
+- Outsourcing/projects involving TUPE regulations.

 - Implementing new incentive schemes.

-- Employment law for change of contract.
+- Employment law rules relating to changes of contract.

 - Issues involving senior/board level employees, including their appointment and removal.